Nordea: History

-Merita Group merged with Nordbanken in 1997 forming MeritaNordbanken.
+Founding mergers 1995-2000

+The sequence of mergers started in 1995 when SYP merged with its decades-long domestic rival, Kansallis-Osake-Pankki (KOP), with the merged entity rebranded as Merita Bank.
+Merita Bank then merged with Nordbanken in 1997, rebranding again as MeritaNordbanken.

+In early 2000, MeritaNordbanken announced its takeover of Unidanmark, by then Denmark's second-largest bank, creating the Nordic region's biggest financial institution with €186 billion in assets.
+The merged group had a banking market share of 20% in Sweden, 25% in Denmark and 40% in Finland and a combined workforce of 28,050.
+By end 2000, MeritaNordbanken had further merged with Christiania Bank og Kreditkasse of Norway, a process started in 1999 and changed its name to Nordea.
+Christiania Bank had also been impacted severely during the banking crisis in the early 1990s, with Nordea acquiring the bank from the Norwegian Government Bank Investment Fund with a 35% share.

+Further development

 The Solo internet-based banking operation of MeritaNordbanken was a global pioneer and leader providing mobile and internet banking access in 1999.
 The bank reached 1 million internet banking customers during 1999 with 3 million log-ins and 3.7 million payments per month.
 Housing loans via Solo were introduced in 1999.
-MeritaNordbanken agreed to buy Unidanmark, Denmark's second-largest bank, in early 2000 creating the Nordic region's biggest financial institution with €186 billion in assets.
-The merged group had a banking market share of 20% in Sweden, 25% in Denmark and 40% in Finland and a combined workforce of 28,050.
-By end 2000, MeritaNordbanken had further merged with Christiania Bank og Kreditkasse of Norway, a process started in 1999 and changed its name to Nordea.
-Christiania Bank had also been impacted severely during the banking crisis in the early 1990s, with Nordea acquiring the bank from the Norwegian Government Bank Investment Fund with a 35% share.

 Nordea expanded into Poland, the Baltics and Russia in the early 2000s, with 2% of total revenues from the Poland and Baltics region.
 Nordea divested its Polish banking operations in 2013, with the sale to PKO Bank Polski for €694 million but retains a presence in Poland via operations and IT units supporting the Nordic banks.
 By end 2014, lending in the Baltics was €8.2 billion and in Russia €4.5 billion.
 During the period 2013-2017 exposure to the Russian market was reduced by 63%.

 In 2016, Luminor was formed by a merger of Nordea's and DNB's operations in Estonia, Latvia and Lithuania creating the third largest Baltic regional bank with assets of €15 billion and a market share of 16.4%.
 Luminor was sold to Blackstone, with Nordea and DNB retaining each initially a 20% share.
 However, the full divestment was completed in 2019.
 Exit from the Russian, Baltic and Polish markets were part of Nordea's de-risking strategy, which also included reduced exposures to some sectors (e.g. Shipping, Oil & Offshore and Agriculture in Denmark).
 Nordea was one of the Nordic banks, including Danske Bank, SEB and Swedbank, allegedly involved in the money laundering scandal, involving ex-Soviet states, that emerged in 2017.